Daksh2356/Leetcode_Questions/README.md

 # Leetcode_Practice
-This is a repository for collection of daily leetcode questions.
+This is a repository for collection of different type of DSA questions.
+I have done all these question on leetcode.